 I tried a new-to-me technique this time: glueing down the seam allowances.
 I had purchased the narrow glue stick for the The New Hexagon Millefiore Quilt Along and thought it was time to learn a few new tricks.

 I’d read that it was not a good idea to go all the way to the edge of the paper when glueing, that it was better to leave a small bit unglued.
 Then I just smoothed the seam allowance up over the glue.
 It was easier to keep the pieces centered (sometimes I put a dot of glue on the piece before putting it down, but not always) and I love how they look.
-(And it saves time and energy!)
+(And it saves time and energy and my hands!)

 I laid out all the pieces and I liked what I saw.
 With the glue stick, I wasn’t too worried about re-doing any pieces as it was so quick and easy.

-I first sewed the gold/yellow together, then added the blue diamondish-square (I call it a square, but it is slightly wonky).
+I first sewed the gold/yellow together, then added the blue diamondish-square (I labeled it as a square, but it is slightly wonky).